scikit-learn-contrib/metric-learn/doc/supervised.rst

 0.4962707194621285

-- Alternatively, you can use `pair_score` to return the **score** between pairs of points, the larger the **score**, the more similar the pair and vice-versa.
+- Alternatively, you can use `pair_score` to return the **score** between pairs of points (the larger the score, the more similar the pair).
   For Mahalanobis learners, it is equal to the opposite of the distance.

 >>> score = nca.pair_score([[[3.5, 3.6], [5.6, 2.4]], [[1.2, 4.2], [2.1, 6.4]], [[3.3, 7.8], [10.9, 0.1]]])
 >>> score